January 23 2007 (Refreshed July 5, 2012; Checked Nov 8 2019)

 We often are ambivalent about how strict we ought to be about guiding learners in their posting behaviors.
 At the same time discussion posts are a reflection of our knowledge and thoughts.
 Discussion posts are a valuable tool for getting a sense of where students are in their understanding and connecting of key concepts.

-Here is a set of recommended characteristics adapted from a site at St. John’s University (NY).
+Here is a set of recommended characteristics adapted from a site at St. John’s University (NY) and summarized in a post by Rubin (2012).
 You may want to use this list as a checklist for your own requirements and guidelines for students.

 - Substantial: Messages should relate to the subject matter and provide information, opinions or questions about that subject matter.

 - Concise: Studies have shown that messages that are several screens long do not get many replies.
-The point of your message should be clear.
+The point of your message should be clear and short.

 - Provocative: A good message is one that prompts others to reply or object.